Typography

 Love from Toronto

 I created a bold, minimal illustration of a Toronto streetcar - an instantly recognizable Toronto icon - to celebrate the city.
 It has appealed to Torontonians, expats, and tourists, becoming one of my top-selling typography prints on Etsy.
 The zig-zag line underneath the illustration represents the power cables.
-"Love from Toronto" is written in an endearing font that mimics organic handwriting, tying in in the overall illustrative theme, and adding charm.
+"Love from Toronto" is written in an endearing font that mimics organic handwriting, tying in the overall illustrative theme.

 Love from Toronto.